codio/site/source/docs/ide/boxes/access/sshkeys.html.md

 When you create a new Codio project, your user keys are automatically copied into your project and can be found in the `~/.ssh` folder.
 You will need to open up a Terminal window to access this folder and the keys stored in the `id_rsa` file.

-##SSHing into your Box
-For information on how to SSH into your Codio Box, [please read this section](/docs/ide/boxes/access/ssh-access/).